tesla-1st-code/verfy/readme.md

-Verfy is an experimental app to replace your username-password login system with a biometric system.
+Verfy is an experimental app to replace your username-password login system with a biometric one.
 Verfy allows you to login without typing any username and password instead processing the spoken keyword.

 There are 2 authentication steps: